 Special Topics in Film Studies (may be taken twice with different topics)

 Hispanic Culture through Film and Media

-* In addition to listed electives, relevant special topics courses at or above the 300 level may be counted as electives in the minor at the discretion of the Director of Film Studies and Production.
+*Departments and programs including Asian Studies, Chinese Studies, Communication, English, Humanities, Modern Languages, Music History, and Pan-African Studies routinely offer courses that focus on film studies and production.
+Relevant courses at or above the 300 level may be counted as electives in the minor at the discretion of the Director of Film Studies and Production.

 No more than six hours taken to fulfill the minor may be applied to a major.